twisted/twisted/docs/core/howto/logger.rst

 ``extractField`` lets you acknowledge the messy reality of how log messages are written, but still take advantage of structured analysis later on.
 Just always be sure to use event format fields, not string concatenation, to reference information about a particular event, and you'll be able to easily pull apart hastily-written ad-hoc messages from multiple versions of a system, either as it's running or once you've saved a log file.

 ..
 TODO: explain filtering

 Registering an observer
 -----------------------

-One way to register an observer is to contruct a :api:`twisted.python.logger.Logger <Logger>` object with it:
+One way to register an observer is to contruct a :api:`twisted.logger.Logger <Logger>` object with it:

 .. code-block:: python

-    from twisted.python.logger import Logger
+    from twisted.logger import Logger
     from myobservers import PrintingObserver

     log = Logger(observer=PrintingObserver())

     log.info("Hello")

 This will cause all of a logger's events to be sent to the given observer.